Luck7888/InstaBreak/README.md

 InstaBreak is a bash based tool for Linux (Ubuntu, Kali linux, Mint, Arch etc) to hack/crack instagram.
 It bruteforces the username of an instagram and finds the correct one using wordlist.

+Note: This tool works for os like ubuntu, kali linux, mint linux, arch etc..
+Not work on termux

 Copy paste the commands in the box one by one to install and run the tool.

 # Commands